MostafaMahmoud81/Flash-Sale-Checkout/README.md

         - The webhook may receive success values (either true or false).
 If false, the order remains pending, and if true, the order is updated to paid.

     5- Concurrency and Race Conditions:
-        -All critical operations, such as creating holds and processing webhook payments, ensure proper locking and transaction management to handle concurrency.
+        - All critical operations, such as creating holds and processing webhook payments, ensure proper locking and transaction management to handle concurrency.
         - The system ensures that no overselling occurs by checking the availability before reserving stock.